Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow: Results

-Table \ref{tbl:r_p_MBF_others} shows the Pearson's r and p values between FDG $K_1$ (estimated by 2T5P-15M) and the biological variables including age, BMI, and BG level in the IHD group and all-patient group.
+Table \ref{tbl:r_p_MBF_others} summarizes the Pearson's r and p values between FDG $K_1$ and the biological variables including age, BMI, and BG level.
 The results of MBF were also included in the table for comparison.
-FDG $K_1$ tended to correlate with BG (r=-0.63, p=0.07 in the IHD group and r=-0.51, p=0.09 in the all-patient group), while similar trends were not observed for MBF.
-BMI tended to inversely correlate with both FDG $K_1$ (r=-0.43, p=0.13) and MBF (r=-0.49, p=0.08) in the all-patient group but not in the IHD group (p$>$0.4).

-Given BMI tended to correlate with both MBF and FDG $K_1$ in the all-patient group with borderline p values ($\approx 0.1$), we added BMI in the multivariate linear regression of FDG $K_1$ with MBF to further test whether or not BMI is a potential confounding factor.
-FDG $K_1$ remained a significant predictor of MBF (p=0.031) while BMI became insignificant (p=0.325).
-The result shows the association between MBF and FDG $K_1$ is strong.
+The estimated fractional blood volume $v_b$ of FDG was not exactly equal to the $v_b$ of Rb as shown in table \ref{tbl:eg_Ks_FDG} but the two parameters were correlated with each other (r=0.696, p=0.012).